Skip to content

 The following people are allowed to vote:

 Poll cards are delivered shortly before an Election.
-Each member of the household who is eligible to vote should receive a poll card which informs them of the date of the election, where their polling station is and the hours of poll.
-You do not need to take the poll card with you to be able to vote.
+Each member of the household who is eligible to vote should receive a poll card that informs them of the date of the election, where their polling station is (or the date their postal vote will be sent), and the hours of the poll.
+You do not need to take the poll card with you to be able to vote but you will need to show photo ID when voting at a polling station.
+Please see the Voters ID page for information on acceptable forms of photo ID.

-• on arrival at your designated polling station, the Presiding Officer will ask you to confirm your name and address and will issue you with a ballot paper.
+- on arrival at your designated polling station, the Presiding Officer will ask you to confirm your name and address and to present your photo ID.
+You will then be issued a ballot paper.

-• you should take the ballot paper to the voting booth and mark with a "X" the candidate you wish to vote for.
+- you should take the ballot paper to the voting booth and mark with an "X" the candidate, or candidates, you wish to vote for.

 What if I am unable to get to the Polling Station on Election Day?